ircdocs/modern-irc/_includes/modern-appendix.md

       "<client> <channel> :You have joined too many channels"

 Indicates that the `JOIN` command failed because the client has joined their maximum number of channels.
 The text used in the last param of this message may vary.

+{% numericheader ERR_WASNOSUCHNICK %}

+      "<client> :There was no such nickname"

+Returned as a reply to {% message WHOWAS %} to indicate there is no history information for that nickname.

 {% numericheader ERR_NOORIGIN %}